 Home Use of the Internet

 We hope you will reinforce the e-safety messages when your child uses the internet at home.
 Some ways that you could do this are listed here to support those of you who may not be aware of all the issues.
 With the large number of mobile devices it is now very difficult to supervise all access to the internet, however you will want to set age appropriate rules for using technology at home.
-The school rules could be a starting point.
+The SMART rules and "Be Internet Legends" rules (pictured further down the page) are a great starting point.

 - Make sure content is appropriately filtered for younger users.